Spinarakk/defectmonitor/README.txt

 	- XXX_dialog (For dialog windows)
 	- XXX_instance (For Qthread instances)
 	- image_XXX (Image arrays)
+- Comments will only be provided for the first time the function or block of code appears in the module, starting from the main_window module

 GUI Standard Sizes
 - Button Height -> 28